slightlynybbled/weibull_orig/readme.md

+# Archive

+This repository is an archive of a fork of the repository.
+I have created a new repository at https://github.com/slightlynybbled/weibull where the project is still in development.
+Original author is still credited here and at the bottom of the readme.

+---

 # Purpose

 This package is intended to ease reliability analysis using the Weibull distribution, which is the most common method of reliability analysis.